JQIamo/AWG-on-GPU/README.md

 ## Citing

-Please see the [paper] correlated with this project.
+Please see the [2403.15582](https://arxiv.org/abs/2403.15582) correlated with this project.
 Please contanct Juntian Tu juntian"at"umd.edu for issues related to this repository.